 What are usually thought of as “natural rights” – life, liberty, private property, and the pursuit of happiness – are natural phenomena inherent to all humans; i.e. birth given.
 The question of rights is still a source of political dispute because it disguises fundamental misunderstandings in a multifaceted and convoluted word.
 Rights are often an extension of morality, if something is guaranteed it should be desirable.
 If those three or four natural rights are representative of the ultimate morality, then morality is severely limited.
 That is why we need to separate the concept of rights from what is “good”.
 Only then will we understand why rights matter as practically applied, why they matter at all.
 The word as currently used is a source of unnecessary polarization, and with unity grows strength.
 So, let’s uncomplicate things.

 For many, natural is synonymous with God-given.
 If it is, how do we know those are God-given and not anything else?
 For instance, the right of abortion, which is both a freedom and a decision made in the pursuit of happiness, at the same time takes away a life.
 Which is greater then?
-If we want rights to be a reflection of morality, we have to agree on morality to agree on the best rights.
+If we want rights to be a reflection of morality, we have to agree on what is right and wrong to agree on what should be guaranteed.
 Additionally, freedom and the pursuit of happiness can both interfere with others’ rights, which is another stipulation.
-Not only that, but almost no one actually believes in these rights; we cannot guarantee life, we take freedoms and happiness away daily.
-This renders these ideas useless in everyday life, and in government as well, even though occasionally “natural rights” are leaned on in argument as justification, just as the Declaration of Independence did hypocritically.
+Not only that, but almost no one actually believes in these rights; we cannot guarantee life and we take freedoms and happiness away daily.
+This renders these ideas useless in everyday life, and in government as well, even though sometimes “natural rights” are leaned on in argument as justification, just as the Declaration of Independence has done hypocritically.

 The first question, regarding the distinction between human and animal rights, is not answered by the common definition citing either god or nature.
 If an owl eats a mouse, has a right been violated?
 If a human kills another human in self-defense, has a right been violated?
 Clearly, the definition formerly presented is incomplete and vague: it either needs clarification for all of these stipulations, or an entirely new classification.

-All of these “what if’s” are only useful to point out the flaws in the concept of natural rights, because no definition can be found when answering what actions are “right” by nature or God.
-Freedom is only a social construct; it is always relative and dependent on our environment, meaning the social relations of society into which we must fit.
-Life is relative as well, the animals we eat are living, the criminals we throw in jail for life cost money and might rather be dead.
+All of these “what if’s” are only useful to point out the flaw in the concept of natural rights, because no definition can be concretely decided when using concepts that are “right” by nature or God.
+Freedom is only a social construct; it is always relative and dependent on our environment, the social relations of society into which we must fit.
+Life is relative as well, the animals we eat are living, the criminals we imprison for life cost money and might rather be dead.
 The pursuit of happiness can always interfere with others' rights, so do we say that interfering with someone's pursuit of happiness is wrong unless that pursuit does the same?
 This goes in circles and is impossible to use in reality or quantify.
 Things are not black and white, actions are not simply good or bad, and “rights” cannot be useful to determine what’s best because they are too simple and not based in reality.